Importance of Bed Bug Education

 - Lack of society education

 Prior to the 1950’s bed bugs were as common as an ant in many households throughout the United States.
-They acquired the name “bed bug” because of their preferred habitat, mattresses, couches, easy chairs and other soft furnishings where people relax.
+They were named after their preferred habitat in mattresses, couches, easy chairs and other soft furnishings where people relax.

 Years ago DDT, Chlordane and Lindane (now restricted chemicals) were used for elimination of bed bugs.
 We got a break for 40-50 years until the late 90’s where they started to rear their ugly heads once again in hotels, apartment complexes, businesses and homes throughout many countries.

-As the years continue to pass, the numbers of new sightings and the severity of bed bug infestations are continuing to grow exponentially throughout the world.
-Because of this, worldwide education will have to be ongoing process until we all realize this is an insect we will be living with for a while.
+As the years continue to pass, the numbers of new sightings and the severity of bed bug infestations are continuing to grow throughout the world.
+Because of this, learning about bed bugs will have to be ongoing process until we all realize this is an insect we will be living with for a while.

 Known for their “elusive and hitchhiking behavior”, until all living humans understand what they are, how to know if they have them, what to do if they have them and how to avoid them, they will continue to be the challenge they are today.